Belen Jesuit Preparatory School: Financial assistance

-Belen Jesuit Preparatory School makes financial assistance available to all students who attend the school regardless of race, color, creed, disability or national origin.
+Belen Jesuit Preparatory School makes financial assistance available to all students who attend the school regardless of race, color, creed, disability, or national origin.
 The financial assistance program takes the form of hardship assistance.
-Hardship assistance is determined based on financial need subsequent to the evaluation of the financial assistance application.
+Hardship assistance is determined by financial need based upon the evaluation of a financial assistance application.
 Belen Jesuit does not award academic or athletic scholarships.

-The Belen financial assistance program is made possible by contributions of friends and family of Belen.
-The school's three signature events - Annual Gala, Father Izquierdo Memorial Golf Tournament, and the Annual Fr.
-Dorta- Duque, SJ Memorial Tombola help fund the financial assistance program.
+Belen's financial assistance program is made possible by contributions of friends and family of Belen along with the school's signature events and The Fund for Belen.